 I reached out to SNAP in 2004 a couple of times and no one ever got back to me.

 In 2005 as I went to my boss, who was also an elder at the church where I was on staff, and he suggested I move on.
 I interpreted it as he didn’t want the church (or maybe him) to have to deal with all that came with this kind of thing.
 I felt shame after telling him because I wasn’t supported.
-I know now that he had a legal obligation and should’ve helped me report it to the authorities.
 If I’d done it then, it would’ve fallen within the statute of limitations.
-It is a felony for a pastor in the church (or a therapist) to NOT report what you’ve said or cover it up.

 As I tried to find out what to do on my own I would be overcome by fear, anxiety, shame, depression, and helplessness.
 In January of 2017, I tried again.
 The anxiety got so bad I could barely function.
 It's so hard to do anything logical when you have so many emotions getting in the way.
 I found some relief as I set aside time to worship each morning.
 I buried myself in work as a distraction.
 Finally, I spoke to my body and said out loud, “It's ok, I won't report him.
 It's safe.
 You don't need to worry.
 I will protect you.”
 The anxiety started to fade but I knew this was a bigger deal than I'd ever realized.

 Then one night in August 2018 while watching the news, I was gripped by an announcement.
 In lieu of the investigation of Catholic priests in PA, the Attorney General of Illinois, Lisa Madigan, opened up a hotline for victims. (link to report and link to press release)